 - The instruction is added in the top level document (e.g. iframes won’t be concerned),

 If all of those conditions are met, the script will simply not be loaded.
-So beware if your web pages integrates third-party services.
-Even if you don’t use that instruction by yourself, your website may present such a dependency, that soon will not work any more with part of your visitors.
+So beware if your web pages integrate third-party services.
+Even if you don’t use that instruction by yourself, your website may present such a dependency, that soon will not work anymore with part of your visitors.

 Issues caused by document.write